KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Previews.md

 This article describes how KeyboardKit makes it easy to preview keyboard-specific views.

-## How to use preview-specific state and services

 KeyboardKit has a collection of preview-specific state and services that you can use in your previews:

 * ``ActionCalloutContext``.``ActionCalloutContext/preview``.